Stop searching. Start hiring with Robert Half.

 - "If you could be given any superpower, what would you choose?"

-- "How would you explain social media to someone who’s been stranded on a desert island?"
+- "How would you explain social media to someone who’s been stranded for 30 years on a desert island?"

 - "If you could take one trip through time, where would you go?"

 - "What's the most difficult problem you've ever solved?"

-When to use them: Some businesses have used these types of interview questions to help determine whether a candidate is a good fit for their working environment — or to see if the applicant can think outside the box.
-But most firms should approach them with some caution.
+When to use them: Employers have used these types of interview questions to see if the applicant can think outside the box.
+But most hiring managers should approach them with some caution.
 You may gain insights into a candidate's creativity and thought processes.
-But you might simultaneously seem unprofessional — if not weird — if you don't handle these job interview questions carefully.
+But you might simultaneously seem unprofessional — if not a bit odd — if you don't handle these job interview questions carefully.